 WE SHOULD STOP PUTTING WOMEN IN JAIL.
 FOR ANYTHING., Patricia O'Brien, The Washington Post, November 6, 2014.
 Copyright © 1996-2014 The Washington Post.

 WHAT IS PRISON LIKE FOR WOMEN AND GIRLS?, Alysia Santo, The Marshall Project, October 10, 2017.

 WHEN A PARENT IS INCARCERATED ~ A PRIMER FOR SOCIAL WORKERS, The Annie E. Casey Foundation, Baltimore, MD.
 Copyright © 2011 The Annie E. Casey Foundation.

-WHEN VICTIMS OF BATTERING RETURN TO THE COMMUNITY AFTER JAIL OR PRISON: INTERNET RESOURCE LISTINGS, National Clearinghouse for the Defense of Battered Women, Philadelphia, PA: updated March 21, 2016.
+WHEN VICTIMS OF BATTERING RETURN TO THE COMMUNITY AFTER JAIL OR PRISON RESOURCES, National Clearinghouse for the Defense of Battered Women, Philadelphia, PA.

 WHY OPPOSING HYPER-INCARCERATION SHOULD BE CENTRAL TO THE WORK OF THE ANTI-DOMESTIC VIOLENCE MOVEMENT, Donna Coker and Ahjané D. Macquoid, University of Miami Race & Social Justice Law Review (585), Miami, FL: 2015.

 WOMEN IN JUSTICE: GENDER AND THE PATHWAY TO JAIL IN NEW YORK CITY, The New York Women's Foundation and John Jay College of Criminal Justice Prisoner Reentry Institute, New York, NY: March 2017.
 Read related article.